lonestone/nest-sdk-generator/README.md

 ## How fast is it?

 On our internal test project, with 20 controllers and 80 routes, the full process takes 3 seconds (from a cold start) on a Core i7-8750H (6-core laptop CPU from 2018) to generate 84 file with 2246 lines of code.

-The duration should be roughly proportional to the quantity of routes and DTOs you use in your application.
+The duration should be roughly proportional to the quantity of routes and DTOs you use in your application, although on very small applications in usually won't go below 2 seconds on such a CPU.

 ## Features